 Ramadan is a particular time of year lasting 30 days.
 Most Moroccans observe it and therefore do not drink or eat from sunrise to sunset.
 A private tour of Morocco is still much worth doing during Ramadan but be aware that the waiter/ taxi driver/ shop seller/ guide/ hotel receptionist will not be at their 100 %.
 Most sites/ monuments/ activities will only be available in the morning with most of them coming to a still around 3- 4 PM.
 It is a particularly interesting time of year to visit Morocco during Ramadan to experience the amazing ambiance that sets in at night, with the breaking of the fast.
 Muslims observe their own calendar which retrocedes by 10- 11 days every Christian year.
-Over the next few years, Ramadan will fall mostly during June.
-An excellent article on travelling around Morocco during Ramadan can be found here.
+A detailed article can be found here.

 Spending a few days in Spain before or after visiting Morocco and need a local agent on the ground to recommend or help you book inspiring accommodations, restaurants, guides and activities ?
 We know the best ones.
 Send us an enquiry and we'll be glad to put you in touch.

 Our drivers are experts in the history and culture of the areas you will cover, the best spots for panoramic photos, the local hidden gems and will be glad to share all this with you in fluent English.